annabellefosburgh/demonic-dogs/README.md

 To install, clone this repository.
 Run an ```npm install``` to ensure you have all the necessary packages.
 Then run ```node server.js``` to start the server.
 You can now use the tech blog by accessing ```http://localhost:3001/``` in the browser.

 ## Usage
 To create a user, hit the 'sign up instead' button on the login screen.
-You will then be redirected to your dahsboard where you can ccreate a post, add a comment, and view all posts.
+You will then be redirected to your dashboard where you can create a post, add a comment, and view all posts.

 ## Repository
 [GitHub Repository](https://github.com/annabellefosburgh/demonic-dogs)